Novum/vkQuake/readme.md

 make -f Makefile.w64
 ~~~

-If you are on Linux want to cross-compile for windows, see the build_cross_win??.sh scripts.
+If you are on Linux and want to cross-compile for Windows, see the `build_cross_win??.sh` scripts.

 ## Linux